Franco Escamilla: Career

 He is mainly known for his comedy shows; He has performed throughout the Mexican Republic, and throughout Latin America, even starting his own "World Tour" of his show "Por la Anécdota", having confirmed presentations in the United States of America and Europe, including trips to Japan and Australia.
 This tour led to sold-out nights in Los Angeles, London, Paris, Barcelona, Tokyo, and more.

 His fame has made him the first comedian to appear at the National Auditorium, and in other important venues in Mexico such as the Arena Ciudad de México.
 In February 2020, he became the first Latin comedian to appear at Carnegie Hall in New York, in addition to making a small presentation in English at Staples Center together with Gabriel Iglesias, this catapulting him as one of the largest representatives of stand-up comedy in Mexico and Latin America.

-He has five specials: "Comedians of the world", "For the Anecdote", "Welcome to the World", "Eavesdropping", and "Ladies' Man" within the Netflix streaming platform.
+He has five specials: "Comedians of the world", "Por la Anécdota", "Welcome to the World", "Eavesdropping", and "Ladies' Man" within the Netflix streaming platform.

 He made his debut as a musician at the Trovafest in 2016.
 He also performed together with the Argentine band Los Caligaris at the music festival "Pa'l Norte" in 2017.
 He recorded his own music album in collaboration with Edgar Oceransky.